MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 <a name="beginning-with-hadoop"></a>
 ###Beginning with hadoop

+By default the main *hadoop* class do nothing but configuration of the hadoop puppet module.
+Main actions are performed by the included service and client classes.

 Let's start with brief examples.
 Before beginning you should read the [Setup Requirements](#setup-requirements) section above.